Calls within Erasmus+ for projects within education

-Applications within the Erasmus+ calls listed below must be sent to the International Relations Office at KI (firstname.lastname@example.org) for review at least 3 weeks before application deadline.
-Grants Office must then receive the application for signature at least 2 weeks before application deadline, and will thereafter be signed by Grants Office.
+Applications within the Erasmus+ calls listed below must be sent to the International Relations Office at KI (email@example.com) for review at least 3 weeks before application deadline.
+The application/mandate letter must be sent to the same address at least 2 weeks before application deadline, and will thereafter be signed by Grants Office.
 It must also be accompanied by an application assurance form signed by the Department/s involved.
 All the projects below are managed (both pre and post contract) by the applicant and the applicant’s department, not by Grants Office.

 The allocated sums should be seen as a contribution to the actual costs and are not expected to cover the full costs or overhead costs.

 The aim is to support the modernisation, accessibility and internationalisation of higher education in the Partner Countries (certain countries outside the EU/EEA area) and promote cooperation between Programme Countries (EU/EEA) and eligible Partner Countries.
 At least three Programme Countries with minimum one HEI from each must be part of the project.

 The aim is to support the development, transfer and/or implementation of innovative practices as well as the implementation of joint initiatives promoting cooperation, peer learning and exchanges of experience at European level.
 Strategic Partnerships should involve the most appropriate and diverse range of partners in order to benefit from their different experiences, profiles and specific expertise and to produce relevant and high quality project results.
 A Strategic Partnership is transnational and involves minimum three organisations from three different Programme Countries (EU/EEA).

 Information from the Swedish Council for Higher Education (in Swedish)